-The number 1 collagen brand in the USA1, Vital Proteins, is coming to Australia soon!
+The number 1 collagen brand in the USA1, Vital Proteins, is now available in Australia in Priceline Pharmacy!
 Vital Proteins is a collagen focused brand that provides you with a way to boost your collagen intake.

 Collagen is the most abundant protein in our body2, and provides the structural framework that holds everything together, helping to support the health and integrity of our body’s tissues, especially in our muscles, tendons, bones, joints and skin.

 As we get older, our body becomes less efficient at producing collagen3.

 Introduce ingestible collagen to your diet with Vital Proteins collagen, to help you look and feel your best!

 It’s easy to make Vital Proteins Collagen Peptides a part of your daily routine

 Simply add to your favourite drink, hot or cold, such as coffee, tea or smoothie, you can even put it into your favourite recipe.
 Choose from our single ingredient bovine or marine collagen or try our great tasting creamers.
 Our creamers will add flavour and creaminess to your coffee, tea or blend into your smoothie!